 External auditing professional examines financial records and other data to provide businesses, investors, and regulators with a clear idea of how they’re performing, plus recommendations for improvement.
 Their work can be split into two distinct areas – a financial audit, examining a company’s financial statements and records, or a corporate/non-financial audit to help companies solve specific business problems.
 There are many companies who employ external auditors, most famously the ‘big four’ accounting firms: Ernst & Young, Deloitte, KPMG and PwC; however, there are many other mid-tier and smaller firms also providing rewarding employment.

-Not able to find your career path in finance sector?
+Not able to find your career path in finance sector after graduation?
 Ask us, as the finance and accounting training providers for businesses, schools, and government organizations help you find the suitable profession.